EXPERTISE

 Public Law & Judicial Review

-Alice has significant experience in cases concerning alleged breaches of the Human Rights Act 1998 and the Equality Act 2010.
+Alice is regularly instructed in a broad range of public law work.
+She has appeared both solo and led in the High Court, Upper Tribunals and Court of Appeal.
+She has significant experience in cases concerning alleged breaches of the Human Rights Act 1998 and the Equality Act 2010.

 Property